Adding users and user groups for protection

 Add groups menu

-The Add groups to Coro protection dialog appears:
+Coro displays the Add groups to Coro protection dialog:

 Add groups dialog